Recently I was asked on Quora a question which was actually on “When the advertising creative didn’t work?” The actual eight was as follows:

-What are the classic examples when the marketing employed was creative but didn’t convey the right value to consumers resulting the product failure?
+What are the classic examples when the marketing employed was creative but didn’t convey the right value to consumers resultingterrible the product failure?
 I’m trying to prove that just being creative in marketing doesn’t help.
 Understanding the market and STP also counts

 Sharing my answer below:

-Today, most popular and wider used advertising effectiveness measuring tools are around the brand recall by measuring Consumer Index (CI), which I believe is very soft measuring tool.
-Advertising Agencies just love these tool as it doesn’t fix their responsibilities.
-If advertisement created by them fail to drive the sales, it allows them to say “my advertisement was remembered by consumers and there was enough recall.”
+In today’s world, advertising has migrated from where it started.
+Initially, advertising was created to drive the sales of the products.
+But as advertising evolved and moved in creative or brand space, it also moved away from the fundamental purpose of being able to help sell.
+Today, the most popular and widely used advertising effectiveness measuring tools are around the brand recall by measuring Consumer Index (CI), which I believe is a very flexible measuring tool.
+Advertising Agencies love this tool as it doesn’t fix their responsibilities.
+If advertisements created by them fail to drive the sales, it allows them to say, “consumers remembered my advertisement and, there was enough recall.”
 It’s always easier to blame others.
 To be accountable is not everyone’s cup of tea.

-Sometime back I wrote a blog which resounds your point: http://www.sanjeev.co/con
+Sometime back I wrote a blog which resounds your point: https://www.sanjeev.co/con